new puppy tool kit

 In between grooming sessions, we suggest keeping the hair around your goldendoodle's eyes trimmed so they can see clearly.
 We also trim the hair under the paw pads to help with traction, and keep sanitary areas trimmed to help them stay clean.
 Click the link below for an easy how to on how to trim around the eyes.
 The sheers are linked below as well.
 If you're feeling brave, we've also linked our favorite grooming clippers and chunky shears for grooming on your own below too.
 If you purchase the andis clippers, make sure you also buy the 30 blade and oster steel attachments that are linked as well.
 The andis clippers come with a 10 blade which is perfect for trimming under paw pads and sanitary areas, but the oster steel attachments only work well with a 30 blade.
 The steel attachments clip onto the blade so that you can trim your dog's coat to the desired length.
 The blades are detachable so you can switch them out.
 There are plenty of videos on YouTube that can teach you how to groom on your own!

-Line brush once a week for a long coat.
+Line brush at least once a week for a long coat (over 1 inch).

-Line brush once every 2 weeks for a shorter coat (less than 2 inches)
+Line brush at least once every 2 weeks for a shorter coat (less than 1 inch)

-Bath and dry with a high velocity dryer every 2-4 weeks (deodorant between baths).
+Bathe and dry with a high velocity dryer every 2-4 weeks (you can use a deodorant between baths if needed).

-Trim around eyes, under paw pads, and sanitary areas once a month.
+Trim around eyes, under paw pads, and sanitary areas at least once a month.

 C O A T C H A N G E S :